cakecatz/flex-toolbar/README.md

 - `url` creates buttons pointing to specific web pages.

     Use this to open any web site, such as your GitHub notifications, in your default browser.
 See this feature in action in this [screencast](http://quick.as/b5vafe4g).

+    If you have the package [browser-plus](https://atom.io/packages/browser-plus) installed, you can use its in Atom browser to open your links.
+Just check the box in flex-toolbars settings.

 - `spacer` adds separators between toolbar buttons.